ChristyRachel/Signals-and-Systems/README.md

 # Signals-and-Systems
-Signal processing applications using MATLAB
+Signal processing applications using MATLAB and OCTAVE